Download Words That Burn resources

 These 10 sessions, each accompanied by poems, film and PowerPoint, support students to explore work from different poets and develop their own writing style.

 Every term session plan 10 can be used to introduce your students to a particular human rights theme and individual at risk of human rights violation.
 Students can write and submit their own solidarity and protest poems which Amnesty will forward as appropriate.
-We will showcase a selection of poems on our website.
+We will showcase a selection of written and filmed poems on our website (use our 5 simple tips on how to film yourself).
 Students will discover the impact their voice and their poetry can have.

 Challenge your students to Make a Difference in a Minute and write a poem that can be performed in one minute or less.